-- 1. Smoothing factor.
-This controls how much the gradient of the topography will resemble the gradient of the water table. - 2.
-Z-Factor.
+- 2. Z-Factor.
 This is the conversion factor between the vertical measurement units of the DEM and the horizontal measurement units. - 3.
-Use Water Bodies.
-This controls whether to take into account the location of water bodies when filling sinks.
+Fill Sinks.
+Controls whether to fill sinks or not.

 The model outputs are two rasters, one for the flow from each cell (in degrees clockwise from north), and the other for the magnitude of flow velocity from each cell in the direction of the flow direction (in the same units as the input hydraulic conductivity raster).
+Refer to the User's Manual for a more detailed explanation of the inputs.